sigstore/.github/SECURITY.md

 * Luke Hinds (lhinds@sigstore.dev)
 * Bob Callaway (bcallaway@sigstore.dev)
-* Dan Lorenc (dlorenc@protonmail.com)
 * Hayden Blauzvern (hblauzvern@sigstore.dev)
-* Asra Ali (asraa@sigstore.dev)
+* Cody Soyland (codysoyland@sigstore.dev)

 The SRC members will share various tasks as listed below:

-- Triage: Assess the impact of the vulnerability (can it be replicated, is the code in sigstore or upstream?)
+- Triage: Assess the impact of the vulnerability (can it be replicated, is the code in Sigstore or upstream?)
 - Infra: Create a security advisory and temporary fork for the fix team to work on the issue
 - Disclosure: Handle public messaging around the vulnerability, by documenting the issue (how to upgrade, list affected versions, draft an advisory notice)
 - Release: Create new release addressing a security fix and notify the public